-You’ve been exposed to TB, but you have no symptoms and are not sick.
-The only way to know if you have TB infection is to have a skin test or a blood test for TB.
+You’ve been exposed to TB.
+There are TB bacteria in your body, but you have no symptoms and are not sick.
+The only way to know if you have a TB infection is to have a skin test or a blood test for TB.

 You can’t spread TB to others.

-You may develop TB disease (active TB) if your immune system is weakened.
+You may develop TB disease (active TB) if you do not receive treatment or your immune system is weakened.
 This can happen if you are elderly or have HIV, for example.

 TB disease is also called active TB.
 If you have TB disease:

 Symptoms include a lasting cough, fatigue, coughing up blood, chest pain, sweating at night, fever, loss of appetite, and weight loss.

 You CAN spread active TB to others.
 Your family, friends, and people you work with closely should be tested.

 Take all medicine until it’s gone.
 TB disease can almost always be cured.
 But you may become sick again if you don’t take all your medicine, even if you feel better.

 Anyone who has ever had contact with a person with active TB can get TB.
 Groups of people who are considered to be at high risk of TB include:

 People from countries with high rates of TB